Self-Education/algorithm/note/Graph.md

 ### Floyd-Warshall Algorithm

-to find longest distance, just mul tiply the weight with -1 then find shortest one.
+to find longest distance, just multiply the weight with -1 then find shortest one.

 <img src="images/image-20210505235623288.png" alt="image-20210505235623288" style="zoom:80%;" />